trstovall/arka/README.md

       # spend a UTXO
       - index: bytes                        # block digest or H(link digest | payment index | output index)
-        uid: bytes                          # spender's public key that hashes to UTXO uid
+        uid: bytes                          # spender's public key that hashes to or matches UTXO uid
-        signature: bytes                    # 64-byte result of ed25519-sign of block digest by work block worker
+        signature: bytes                    # digital signature of H({transaction} - {signature})

       to:                                   # destinations are UTXOs